Expect to see these dental marketing trends throughout 2019, as practices look to differentiate themselves from an increasingly competitive market.

 “Nowadays, texts are arguably more personal than phone calls,” says Kristin Black, product marketing manager at RevenueWell.
 “It’s not guaranteed that someone will answer the phone, but thanks to push notifications you can all but bet they’ll read something you’ve text them.”

-This is why 2019 will be the year of texting in dental marketing.
+This is why, when it comes to dental marketing trends, 2019 will be the year of texting.